-Independent - California - United States
+Independent - Cleveland, OH - United States

 Originally from Santa Monica, CA, Chester graduated from the Interlochen Arts Academy in 1994, earning an award for Superior Performance in Percussion.
 Chester went on to earn a Bachelor of Music (1999) and Master of Music (2001) at the Cleveland Institute of Music where he studied with Richard Weiner and Paul Yancich, Principal Percussionist and Principal Timpanist of the Cleveland Orchestra, respectively.
 Chester received the Bruce D. Collie award from CIM for Excellence in Percussion in 1998.
 He earned the Charles Owen Memorial Scholarship to attend the Aspen Music Festival in 1996, and attended the Music Academy of the West in 1995 and 1998.

 Chester has performed on percussion and/or cimbalom with the Los Angeles Philharmonic, the San Francisco Symphony, the New York Philharmonic, The Cleveland Orchestra, the Chicago Symphony, the San Diego Symphony, the Saint Louis Symphony, the Oregon Symphony, the Rochester Philharmonic, the Buffalo Philharmonic, the Atlanta Symphony, the Cincinnati Symphony, the Israel Philharmonic, and the New World Symphony.